bytecodealliance/component-docs/component-model/src/tutorial.md

 ```

 > [!NOTE]
-> We have published the `docs:adder` WIT package ahead of time, so it is easy to find/access via the configuration above.
+> We have published the [`docs:adder` WIT package](https://github.com/orgs/bytecodealliance/packages/container/package/docs%2Fadder) to GHCR ahead of time, so it is easy to find/access via the configuration above.
 >
 > To make your own custom WITs available, please use the `wkg publish` command.